Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/data-visualizations/visualization-editor.md

 _description: Find out how to create and edit your visualizations and use a great variety of options.
 ---

-# Visualizations Editor
+# Visualization Editor

-The *Visualizations Editor* is where you create and edit your visualizations in Analytics.
+The *Visualization Editor* is where you create and edit your visualizations in Analytics.
 Here you will find the data from your dataset aggregated and prepared for use as well as great variety of visualizations to build with it.

 ## How Do You Create a Visualization?